 Why hasn’t this happened already?
 Simple.
 It’s too juicy to wait for anyone to propose a solution and hit him/her with, “Rep. or Candidate (fill in the name) wants to cut Social Security” or “he/she is throwing Grandma off the cliff.”
 We’ve heard these absurd lines in commercials and on bumper stickers for years.
 Why would anyone propose a solution in such a toxic environment?
 Answer—few do, and thus the problems builds.

 The bottom line is the public writ large needs to understand Social Security’s financial problem so as not to fall victim to members of Congress looking only at the next reelection with lines like, “I pledge to increase everyone’s Social Security benefits.”
 It’s a popular thing to say, and that is why so many members propose benefit hike bills.
 But it’s incredibly disingenuous.
 The tough, courageous, and righteous stance is to advocate for reforming the program so that it will remain sound and stable and continue to exist as we know it for future generations.

 AMAC has such a plan— the Social Security Guarantee.
 The purpose is to preserve and modernize the program without raising taxes on workers.
 One component is Social Security PLUS, a voluntary companion benefit (not privatization of the main program) that would allow all workers to have more money in retirement.
+We argue this component is even better than a similar one in The Secure Act 2.0 making its way through Congress now.
 See the full plan here.